 Dundee Hills AVA

-The first grapes in the Willamette Valley were planted in the Dundee Hills.
-It remains the most densely planted locale in the valley and state.
+The first grapes in the Willamette Valley were planted in the Dundee Hills, and it remains the most densely planted locale in the valley and state.

 Dundee Hills Wineries